 Winter can stress pipes and water mains, leading to more leaks and breaks than we typically see during warmer weather.
-But broken or leaking pipes aren't the only reason you may lose water service in the winter.
+While we don't shut off residential accounts for non-payment in winter, broken water mains aren't the only reason you may lose water service or pressure during cold weather.

 Since pipes at homes can also freeze during extended cold stretches, customers often aren’t sure what to do after they turn on the tap and discover there’s no water.